Leodespt/Projet_Python/Conclusion of Our Project.md

 During this project I have learned to work on data-visualization, modeling of classifier and using a flask application.

-Concerning data-visualization, I have been led to reuse the basic libraries seen during the TD: numpy, panda, matplotlib, seaborn.
-I learn how to work on a dataframe (group by, drop column, count) and plot multiple graphs.
+Concerning data-visualization, I have been led to reuse the basic libraries seen during the practical works: numpy, panda, matplotlib, seaborn.
+I also learned how to work on a dataframe (group by, drop column, count) and plot multiple graphs.

 About Modeling classifier, I have discovered several types of classifiers: bagging, boosting, stacking and voting.
-I have also become aware of the importance of a grid search to find optimize classifiers.
+I have also become aware of the importance of a grid search to find optimized classifiers.

-Thanks to this project I have develop a method of work to find a final model with a good accuracy (I explain it in the conclusion of our power point).
+Thanks to this project I have developped a method of work to find a final model with a good accuracy (I explain it in the conclusion of our power point).

 Regarding the creation and use of a flask application.
 I had a lot of difficulty to understand how it worked.
 I have met many problems with the import and the compatibility of the libraries I needed.
 Thanks to this part of the project, I have developed my knowledge about the command prompt (creation and deletion of environment, installation of libraries, moving throw the drive, launching file).
 I also learn about the use of flash request with URL parameters.
 I am proud to have implemented a few html in our project and also a set up of 8 functions of verifications in order to avoid crash of the application and allows to have a clean interface.
 As a bonus, I have discovered the import of python file in another python file.

 ## Leonard